derekrjones/angular-styleguide/README.md

   > **use the verb `fetch` instead of `get`** to make it clear this is an async call that returns a promise.

-  > **return a deferred promise instead of $http promise**.
-The consumer should not have any knowledge of how the call was made.
-This ensures that if we replace $http with some other method there will be no side-effects.
+  > **return a $q promise instead of $http promise**.
+The reciever of the return value should not have any knowledge of how the call was made.
+This ensures that if we replace $http with some other method there will be no side-effects. **The simplest way to convert a $http promise to a $q promise is with `.then(...)`**

   **(RECOMMENDED)**
   ```javascript